dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T440: Surveillance can stigmatize and create fear.
+### T440: Surveillance can stigmatize groups and create a culture of fear.

 |Support|
 |---|